 Limits on activity contained in holding or storage tanks.

-: Observe the collection of effluent samples for liquid effluents.
+As time permits: Observe the collection of effluent samples for liquid effluents.
 Verify that the collection technique is appropriate and activities are performed in accordance with approved procedures.

-: Determine what analyses the licensee utilizes to calculate the liquid effluent discharges.
+As time permits: Determine what analyses the licensee utilizes to calculate the liquid effluent discharges.
 Review effluent discharge records and associated calculations.
 Determine what assumptions the licensee utilizes in their calculation of liquid effluent discharges.
 Verify that calculations and analyses are conservative if they are used to support the public dose analysis.
 If applicable, determine if isotopic ratios used during analysis were impacted by recent changes in newly processed materials.
 Determine if adequate measures have been established and implemented to identify and monitor adverse trends associated with radiological effluent releases.

 Examine the radiological effluent monitoring records generated since the last inspection, pertinent non-routine event reports, and a selection of monitoring records equivalent to about two months of operation.
 Review reports to licensee management relating to effluent controls and releases since the last inspection.

 Review the reports and records for obvious mistakes, anomalous measurements results, trends, missing data, and determine the accuracy of the data in the report or record.
 Discuss with the licensee if these errors are identified by the review.